mahmadfareedi/pg-to-clickhouse-cdc/README.md

 Notes and tips
 - The JDBC sink here uses `insert.mode=insert` with Debezium’s `ExtractNewRecordState` transform to flatten the CDC envelope.
 This is append-only.
 For true upserts in ClickHouse, consider a ReplacingMergeTree table design and/or a dedicated ClickHouse sink connector.
-- For a non-demo Postgres, change the Postgres service or point the Debezium connector at your external database.
+- For an external Postgres, ensure logical replication is enabled and port 5432 is reachable from your Docker host.
+- Basic Auth creds live in `nginx/htpasswd` (format: `user:hash`).
 - This setup is for local/dev use.
 Add volumes, authentication, and proper replication factors before production.